vasgaowei/pytorch_MELM/README.md

 This implementation is based on [Winfrand's](https://github.com/Winfrand/MELM) which is the official version based on torch7 and lua.
 This implementation is also based on ruotianluo's [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn).

-**And trained on PASCAL_VOC 2007 trainval and tested on PASCAL_VOC test with VGG16 backbone, I got a better performance mAP 47.98**
+**And trained on PASCAL_VOC 2007 trainval and tested on PASCAL_VOC test with VGG16 backbone, I got a performance mAP 47.98 a little better than the paper's result**

 # If you find MELM useful and use this code, please cite our paper:
 ```